St Stephen's Green

-As you watch the assorted groups of friends, lovers and individuals splaying themselves across the nine elegantly landscaped hectares of St Stephen's Green, consider that those same hectares once formed a common for public whippings, burnings and hangings.
-These days, the harshest treatment you'll get is the warden chucking you off the green for playing football or Frisbee.
+As you watch the assorted groups of friends, lovers and individuals splaying themselves across the nine elegantly landscaped hectares of Dublin's most popular green lung, St Stephen's Green, consider that those same hectares once formed a common for public whippings, burnings and hangings.
+These days, the harshest treatment you'll get is the warden chucking you off the grass for playing football or Frisbee.

 The buildings around the square date mainly from the mid-18th century, when the green was landscaped and became the centrepiece of Georgian Dublin.
 The northern side was known as the Beaux Walk and it's still one of Dublin's most esteemed stretches, home to Dublin's original society hotel, the Shelbourne .
 Nearby is the tiny Huguenot Cemetery , established in 1693 by French Protestant refugees.